simontran9/refs/conts-and-algos/containers/priority-queue-and-adaptable-priority-queue.md

 ### Building a heap from initial elements

-To build a heap from initial elements of a list in $O(n)$ worst case, we build in a bottom-up manner as follows:
+To build a heap from initial elements of a list in $O(n)$ worst-case, we build in a bottom-up manner as follows:
 1. Copy over all elements in the original list into the backing array
 2. Beginning at the parent of the last element in the backing array, and repeatedly call the heapify down method